-The photo shows Digby Stephenson, who led the community engagement aspects of the project and has become Editor-in-Chief with Steve Bailey who led the overall project and is now Chairman.
+The photo shows Digby Stephenson, who led the community engagement aspects of the project and has become Editor-in-Chief with Steve Bailey who led the overall project and became the first chairman.
 Photo credit: Mike Beardall, Oakfield Media

 How did the Hub get started?

 In mid-2011, the Community Partnership and Parish Council jointly published a new Community Action Plan for 2011-15.
 A key goal was to strengthen the community through better communications and information services.
 The idea of using the web to provide information was a natural one, but there were some obvious barriers.
 One was that there were already well over 100 websites in the Henfield area, all competing for attention.
 Another was how to meet the diverse needs of a community of some 6000 people.
 And not least was the issue of how to fund the development of the website.